GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ## Solution components

 - **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You deploy the Chat Translator solution in Genesys Cloud.
+TONI: Update the second sentence to address this blueprint -- this is not the Chat Translator blueprint.
 - **Genesys AppFoundry** - The Genesys app marketplace for solutions that run on the Genesys Cloud platform.
 You download the integration used in this solution from the Genesys AppFoundry.
 - **Client Application integration** - The Genesys Cloud integration that embeds third-party webapps via iframe in the Genesys Cloud UI.
 For more information, see: [Set up a Client Application integration](https://help.mypurecloud.com/?p=131851 "Goes to Set up a Client Application integration page") in the Genesys Cloud Resource Center.
+TONI: Update this link to point to the About Client Application integrations article.
+TONI: Do a global check and correct all cross references to use our standard cross-reference formatting.
+We do not use a colon.

 ## Prerequisites

 ### Specialized knowledge

+TONI: Put Admin-level knowledge of Genesys Cloud first

 * Experience with Typescript or JavaScript
 * Administrator-level knowledge of Genesys Cloud